CiscoTestAutomation/getting-started/start-guide/bestpractices/intro.rst

 statements covering all possible scenarios), flexible (eg, handles assorted environments & timing conditions), and code changes should always be reviewed by colleagues and/or subject matter experts.

+In summary:

+* Test automation must always give the same result
+* Inconsistent results make you question everything
+  * Is it the device?
+  * Is it the script ?
+  * Configuration ?
+  * Let's rerun to try to find the issue - Waste of time
+* Pass under Failure condition is worse than having no test

 Sustainable & Responsible
 -------------------------